curl/everything-curl/protocols-protocols.md

 the world based on their interpretations of the words in those documents.
-It sometimes turn out that some of the specifications are subject to vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and deploy something that doesn't adhere.
+It sometimes turn out that some of the specifications are subject to vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and deploy something that does not adhere.
 Writing software that interoperates with other implementations of the specifications can therefore end up being hard work.